opendatablend/opendatablend-py/README.md

 # Open Data Blend Module for Python

-`opendatablend` is a lightweight Python module for use with the [Open Data Blend Datasets](https://www.opendatablend.io/datasets) service and, more specifically, the Open Data Blend Dataset API.
+`opendatablend` is a lightweight Extract-Load (EL) tool for use with the [Open Data Blend Datasets](https://www.opendatablend.io/datasets) service and, more specifically, the Open Data Blend Dataset API.

 The `get_data` function  downloads and caches the requested data files locally.
 It will only download a data file if the requested version does not already exist in the local cache.
-It also saves a copy of the dataset metadata (datapackage.json) for future use (e.g. to take advantage of the [Dataset Versions](https://docs.opendatablend.io/open-data-blend-datasets/dataset-snapshots) feature.
+It also saves a copy of the dataset metadata (datapackage.json) for future use (read the [Dataset Versions](https://docs.opendatablend.io/open-data-blend-datasets/dataset-snapshots) documentation).

-After downloading the data and metadata files, it returns an object called `Output` with the locations of these files.
-The files can then be loaded with your favourite Python libraries.
+After downloading the data and metadata files, `get_data` returns an object called `Output` which contains the local paths of the files.
+You could use these paths to load the files in Pandas or any other tool of choice.

 # Installation